ygrek/sqlgg/overview.md

     feature).
 1. `add_money()` function call operator takes three data parameters -- the values to INSERT into table (note the names and types).
-3. `calc_total()` returns data via `result` parameter.
-Behind the scenes it will bind columns of resulting rowset to the fields of `T::value_type`, which should provide fields `fullname` of type `Traits::Text` and
+3. `calc_total()` returns data via `result` parameter, which is a callback that gets executed for each row of the resulting rowset, with statically typed parameters binding each column of a row.
-    `total` of type `Traits::Int` (otherwise it will fail to compile).
-For convenience a structure satisfying the requirements for output type is generated alongside the function, `data_4` in this particular case, so `std::vector<data_4>` for `result` is fine.
+    In this case the parameters are `fullname` of type `Traits::Text` and `total` of type `Traits::Int`.
 4. The types of parameters for `list_donors` were inferred correctly (`limit` is `Int` and `surname` is `Text`.
 SQL is not a statically-typed language so the inferred types are based on some reasonable assumptions.
-5. Statements of arbitrary depth across many tables should be supported.
+5. Statements of arbitrary depth across many tables are supported.
 6. Statements are checked for correctness as far as generator is concerned, so it will detect syntax errors, non-existent columns in expressions, mismatched columns in compound statements, ambiguous column names etc.